kanaria69/Mainecoco/README.md

-## What do you call a gorilla wearing headphones?
-Anything you'd like, it can't hear you.
+## How does a penguin build it’s house?
+Igloos it together.